Casa Mila was Antonio Gaudi’s last residential building before focusing all his energy on Sagrada Familia.

 The Casa Mila chimneys on the roof need a special mention, for they seem like medieval knights guarding the roof.

 These so-called ‘Chimney Knights’ have a characteristic Gaudi motif – a military spiked cowl with deep eye sockets.

-Gaudi believed that a structure can be both functional and beautiful simultaneously, and Casa Mila’s chimneys achieve it magnificently.
+Gaudi believed that a structure could be functional and beautiful simultaneously, and Casa Mila’s chimneys achieve it magnificently.

 One of the chimneys is topped with glass pieces.

 According to legend, Gaudi himself decorated this chimney with broken pieces of champagne bottles left from the house inauguration party.

 Save money on your travel within Barcelona city.
 For free rides on public transport, Get Hola BCN card

 Casa Mila is all curves and waves and no right angles.

 Starting from the roof to the courtyard, the attic and the museum within, there are many things you will be impressed by.

 The two separate buildings of Casa Mila intersect at this famous courtyard.